Why Do Initial Damages Assessments?

 No. Although IDA does involve some up-front cost, those costs are quickly offset by cost-savings that result from early resolution, efficiencies that result from the focus on key issues, focused discovery, and fewer discovery disputes.

 Carol Ludington, has extensive experience in financial and business analysis, including consideration of damages, related to complex commercial and intellectual property disputes.
 She frequently serves as an expert witness and consults regarding initial damages analysis, alternative dispute resolution and licensing and has served as an arbitrator.
-Over the past thirty years she has been involved in traditional litigation, domestic arbitration and international arbitration, has testified as an expert witness and has served as a sole arbitrator and as a member of arbitral panels.
-She can be reached at email@example.com
+Over more than thirty years she has been involved in traditional litigation, domestic arbitration and international arbitration, has testified as an expert witness and has served as a sole arbitrator and as a member of arbitral panels.
+She can be reached at firstname.lastname@example.org